MindscapeHQ/raygun4js/README.md

 Note that using these methods will not catch errors thrown while the page is loading.
 The script needs to be referenced before your other site/app scripts, and will block the page load while it is being downloaded/parsed/executed.

-This will also disrupt Pulse timings, making them erroneous.
-For Pulse, it is especially importing that the async snippet method above is used, instead of one of the following.
+This will also disrupt RUM timings, making them erroneous.
+For RUM, it is especially importing that the async snippet method above is used, instead of one of the following.

 #### With Bower